 Again, maintaining and growing love consists of decisions —it’s a matter of choices.

-Steve and I have “drifted apart” in our relationship with each other many, many times in our almost 40 years of marriage.
+Steve and I have gone through times where we’ve “drifted apart” in our relationship many, many times in our 42+ years of marriage.
 We’ve made poor choices, or no choice —which in itself is a bad choice.
 But thankfully, in more recent years, we’ve learned not to allow ourselves to lose sight of each other to the point where it takes a mammoth effort to paddle back together again.

 In the first part of our marriage, we didn’t.
 We SURE didn’t!
 And that’s why it took so much work to get our marriage into a better place again (and again and again, until we finally started to wise up).